ansys/pyedb/doc/source/migration_guide.rst

 **Common Method Calls**
 The core API (methods on `edb.modeler`, `edb.nets`, `edb.components`) is intentionally very similar to ease migration.
 Most method names and signatures are unchanged.
-We recommend checking the :doc:`api` documentation for details.
+Check the :doc:`api` documentation for details.

 .. code-block:: python
    :caption: Method calls are largely identical